Key takeaways:

 Your symptoms alone can’t tell you if you have COVID, flu, or flurona.
 To know for sure, you’ll need a COVID test and a flu test.
 That’s because so many of the symptoms are the same.

-You can get tested for COVID and the flu at your healthcare provider’s office or an urgent care center.
+You can get tested for COVID and the flu at a healthcare professional’s office or an urgent care center.
 Some pharmacies may also provide both COVID and flu testing.
 Many offices offer rapid results on both COVID and flu tests.

 It’s not clear if a coinfection with flu and COVID is worse than either alone.
-For a younger person with no health issues, coinfection is not likely to be worse.
+For a younger person with no health issues, coinfection isn’t likely to be worse.
 This is based on historical experience with other viral coinfections.

 Right now, researchers are focusing on how flurona affects people at higher risk of serious illness.
 And it’s not yet clear how flurona affects this group.